 Cheshire Fire and Rescue Service has joined forces with the Environment Agency to provide additional protection during incidents.
 The EPU is sent out to all incidents involving five fire appliances or more and also to incidents that pose a risk to heritage sites.

 The units incorporate a range of specialist equipment that will be used during incidents to prevent further damage to the environment and to better protect heritage sites.

-The command and control unit
+Incident command unit